Male Fertility Testing Provides Answers

 - Antisperm antibody testing to look for certain proteins that can damage or kill sperm

-Depending on the situation, additional male fertility testing may also be ordered.
+Depending on the situation, additional fertility testing for men may also be ordered.

 - Semen culture to rule out bacterial infection